Running a data generation job

 If you are sure that the data in the new tables and columns is not sensitive, then to continue to the Confirm Generation panel, click Continue to Data Generation.

 The Confirm Generation panel allows you to confirm the details for the data generation.
 If subsetting is configured, you can determine whether to generate the subset.
-Tonic can also provide tips on how to improve the data generation performance.
+Structural can also provide tips on how to improve the data generation performance.

 If you configured subsetting, then you can indicate whether to only generate the subset.